Peace, Love, & Peonies

 Herbaceous peonies require a period of cold weather to complete their dormancy needs.
 Most thrive in USDA Hardiness Zones 3 through 7, however, a number of gardeners have experienced positive results as far south as zone 8.
 (We are located in Zone 7.)

-Intersectional peonies possess many attributes which make them highly desirable landscape plants.
-The leaves and flower forms resemble those of tree peonies, while the growth habit is similar to that of herbaceous peonies.
-Flowers are held upright on top of the bush and never require any kind of support.
+Intersectional peonies have leaves and flowers that resemble those of tree peonies and a growth habit similar to herbaceous peonies.
+Flowers never require any kind of support.
 In the fall, after the frost, intersectional peonies are cut back to ground level, and the plants come back larger each spring.
-From this new hybrid group, also known as Itoh peonies, a vibrant palette of colors emerged requiring well-drained fertile soil and full sun in order to produce boatloads of gorgeous single, semi-double and full double blooms with spectacular pastel color combinations.
+With well-drained, fertile soil and full sun, these plants will produce abundant single, semi-double, and full-double blooms in striking color combinations.

 We are located in Clyde, NC (30 minutes west of Asheville, 90 minutes east of Knoxville and northwest of Greenville, and 2.5 hours north of Atlanta).
 See directions below.